A set of the most commonly used expressions that you can use in your Flows.

 Have a cool Expression?

 Awesome, send it my way via email with a simple explanation of what it does so that I can include it here in this cookbook.
 I’ll attribute submitted templates, so please include any information you want to be displayed.
-I’ll test them first to ensure quality and that they don’t do anything strange.
+I’ll test them first to ensure quality and don’t do anything strange.
 I’ll only post them in this expressions cookbook if I find something worthwhile that others can benefit from.
-It can also take me a while, depending on the workload that I have, but I promise to look at all of them.
-Please also submit only expressions that you created and you have permission to share.
-I cannot be considered responsible for any provided expression being proprietary.
+Depending on my workload, it can also take me a while, but I promise to look at all of them.
+Please also submit only expressions you created and have permission to share.
+I cannot be considered responsible for any provided indication being proprietary.
 Don’t hesitate to contact me if you find any violation of the terms described below, and I’ll remove it immediately.

 This cookbook’s expressions have been tested as of the date each was added to manueltgomes.com for compatibility with the then-current versions of Microsoft’s Power Automate.
 Please feel free to use these expressions and adapt them to fit your specific needs.
-However, please remember that Manuel T. Gomes and his team can not guarantee that this cookbook’s expressions will remain compatible with future updates.
-Moreover, the expressions included in this expressions cookbook are provided free of charge and as-is without any express or implied warranties, including implied warranties of merchantability, fitness for a particular purpose, and non-infringement.
-The Manuel T. Gomes Team makes no specific promises about the expressions, their particular functions, or their reliability, availability, or ability to meet your needs.
-Also, the Manuel T. Gomes Team will not be liable to you for any lost profits or other consequential, special, indirect, or incidental damages arising out of or connected with your use of any of the expressions in this cookbook.
+However, please remember that Manuel T. Gomes and SKILLFUL SARDINE – UNIPESSOAL LDA. can not guarantee that this cookbook’s expressions will remain compatible with future updates.
+Moreover, the terms included in this expressions cookbook are provided free of charge and without express or implied warranties, including implied warranties of merchantability, fitness for a particular purpose, and non-infringement.
+The SKILLFUL SARDINE – UNIPESSOAL LDA.
+Makes no specific promises about the expressions, their specific functions, or their reliability, availability, or ability to meet your needs.
+Also, the SKILLFUL SARDINE – UNIPESSOAL LDA. will not be liable to you for any lost profits or other consequential, special, indirect, or incidental damages arising out of or connected with your use of any of the expressions in this cookbook.